 Colorado Lending Source's Response to COVID-19

-Colorado Lending Source recognizes the importance of being available to serve small business owners as they navigate the impact of the COVID-19 outbreak.
+Colorado Lending Source recognizes the importance of being available to serve small business owners as they navigate the impact of the COVID-19 pandemic.
 We are working with our community partners, lenders, and small business owners to make sure they are receiving the most accurate and up-to-date information.

 Coronavirus Aid, Relief, and Economic Securities (CARES) Act

 On Monday, December 21, 2020, the House and Senate passed an additional COVID-19 relief package to bring much needed aid to struggling Americans during the Pandemic.
 The $900 billion package includes a new round of stimulus funding with $325 billion for small businesses.
 As of December 27, 2020, President Trump officially signed the bill and we hope to have more details from the Treasury Department soon.

 It will take time for SBA to implement the new COVID relief act into updated regulations and guidance.
 Colorado Lending Source will be working closely with industry partners and will provide updated information as available.

 View Small Business Majority Webinar: What's in the stimulus package for small business?